aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-via-vba/_index.md

 1. Associate the references with the VBA project.
 1. Save the presentation.

-This C# code shows you how to add a VBA macro from scratch:
+This C# code shows you how to add a VBA macro from scratch to a presentation:

 ```c#
     // Creates an instance of the presentation class